typedb/typedb/docs/pages/overview/0-index.md

 ## Grakn

-Grakn is a hyper-relational database, that provides an [Enhandced-Entity-Relational (EER)](https://en.wikipedia.org/wiki/Enhanced_entity–relationship_model) schema to model extremely complex datasets.
+Grakn is a hyper-relational database, that provides an [Enhanced-Entity-Relational (EER)](https://en.wikipedia.org/wiki/Enhanced_entity–relationship_model) schema to model extremely complex datasets.
 Grakn uses the EER model to understand the complete context of their relationships.
 Consequently, Grakn allows computers to process complex information more intelligently, through a higher level of abstraction.

 > Grakn allows you to model the real world and all the hierarchies and hyper-relationships contained in it.